hcalvo-dev/hcalvo-dev/README.md

 ## 🌟 Featured Project

 - [My Portfolio](http://62.171.190.137/)
-  _A showcase of my latest web development and DevOps work._
+  _Technical portfolio with integration of web development and DevOps automation in a productive environment._

 ---